Rajgarh, Himachal Pradesh: Demographics

-The adjacent Habban contains thick pine fir, kail, baan and deodar forests, as well as orchards of apples and peaches.
+The adjacent Habban conr, kail, baan and deodar forests, as well as orchards of apples and peaches.
 The climate is moderate year-round and in winter, Habban occasionally has snow.
 Habban is about 70 km from Solan via Yashwant Nagar and Rajgarh.
-The town of Haripurdhar is about a two-hour journey from Rajgarh and is famous for the Bhangayani Temple, dedicated to a god sister of Lord Shirgul, the principal deity whose seat is at Churdhar.
+The town of Haripurdhar is about a two-hour journey from Rajgarh and is famous for the Bhangayani Temple, dedicated to a god sister of Lord Shiva, the principal deity whose seat is at Churdhar.
 PWD rest houses and a trekker's hut are available for travellers, besides the Sarai in the temple.
 Nohradhar, which lies halfway between Rajgarh and Haripurdhar, is a base for trekking to Churdhar, with routes including Sailpaw-Dokhta-Churdhar (7 km), Haripurdhar-Churdhar (17 km), Nohradhar-Churdhar (14 km), Sarahan-Churdhar (7 km), and Habban-Churdhar (15 km).